thomasdarimont/terraform-provider-keycloak/docs/resources/authentication_execution.md

 - `parent_flow_alias` - (Required) The alias of the flow this execution is attached to.
 - `authenticator` - (Required) The name of the authenticator.
 This can be found by experimenting with the GUI and looking at HTTP requests within the network tab of your browser's development tools.
 - `requirement`- (Optional) The requirement setting, which can be one of `REQUIRED`, `ALTERNATIVE`, `OPTIONAL`, `CONDITIONAL`, or `DISABLED`.
 Defaults to `DISABLED`.
+- `priority`- (Optional) The authenticator priority.
+Lower values will be executed prior higher values (Only supported by Keycloak >= 25).

 ## Import